 Well... it worked once?
-Looking at my still injured hand, I place my slightly bleeding fist on the cover, despite my scholarly side screaming at me for dirtying an ancient tome.
+Looking at my still injured hand, I place my slightly bleeding fist on the cover, my scholarly side screaming at me for dirtying such an ancient tome.

 The moment I do, a cold wind passes through the room, extinguishing the magical flame of the torch.
-The shadows flooding the room seem... deep, menacing, and I promptly decide I don't want to be down here any more.
+The shadows flooding the room seem to grow deeper and more menacing. promptly I decide that I don't want to be down here any more.

 Taking the book with me, I head back upstairs, perhaps just a bit faster than I would typically walk, getting back to the restricted room.

-As I leave, the wall reforms behind me, leaving me with my loot.
+As I leave, the wall reforms behind me, leaving me alone with my loot.